We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 How Do You Prevent Your Trail Cameras From Being Stolen?

-Trail cameras can be expensive, especially cellular game cameras, and it’s important to know simple techniques that protect them from being stolen.
+Trail cameras can be expensive, especially the best cellular trail cameras, and it’s important to know simple techniques that protect them from being stolen.

 Lock your trail cameras to a tree with a cable lock, or cheap bike lock to prevent someone from easily snatching your camera.
 Although this method is highly effective, it can be a hassle to buy several bike locks and remember the keys every time you check your cameras.